-The Faculty Senate is the official representative body of the faculty and serves as a liaison between the faculty and administration.
-It is not legislative but is empowered to make recommendations to the President and academic council on policies affecting the University, and to advise on such matters as the President shall lay before it.
+The Faculty Senate serves as a liaison between the faculty and administration.
+It is not legislative but is empowered to make recommendations to the President and academic council on policies affecting the university, and to advise on such matters as the President shall lay before it.
 The membership of the faculty senate consists of representatives from each departmental unit and must be approved by the full Faculty Assembly.
 Officers of the Faculty Senate consist of a president, vice-president and secretary.
 The president of the Faculty Senate serves as a voting member of the Academic Council.
+Officers rotate biannually.